Kevinnest/MSJE/README.md

 ## Installation

 We use the environment with Python 3.7.6 and Pytorch 1.4.0.
+Run ```pip install --upgrade cython``` and then install the dependencies with ```pip install -r requirements.txt```.
 Our work is an extension of [im2recipe](https://github.com/torralba-lab/im2recipe-Pytorch).

 ## Recipe1M Dataset